YayL/Ferrum-Old/README.md

-## IRON
+## Ferrum

-A programming language based on C and Typescript.
+A compiled programming language based on C and Typescript.